What Protections Are Entailed To Whistleblowers?

 Although these three acts are the largest, most comprehensive, pieces of legislation aimed to protect whistleblowers, there is also Ohio law in place to protect you.
 Specifically, the Ohio Revised Code prohibits employers from taking disciplinary action against an employee who reports a violation of federal or Ohio law.
 This allows an injured employee to sue the employer under both Ohio and federal statutes, a fact which bolsters the whistleblower’s case.

-Because there are many different laws that relate to whistleblowing claims, you should immediately call The Spitz Law Firm, LLC, if you find yourself saying or searching the internet for the following:
+Because there are many different laws that relate to whistleblowing claims, you should immediately call Spitz, The Employee’s Law Firm, if you find yourself saying or searching the internet for the following:

 - I was fired two days after I reported a safety violation to OSHA.